13%: the upskilling number that quietly breaks the agentic AI business case

 The DOL also announced roughly $85 million to expand apprenticeship programs, with a goal to surpass 1 million apprentices nationwide.

-First, kill self-assessment as a planning input.
+Kill self-assessment as a planning input.

-Verified skills data — a precise X-ray of where the gaps actually are — is the only honest starting point for an upskilling plan.
+Verified skills data, a precise X-ray of where the gaps actually are, is the only honest starting point for an upskilling plan.

 You cannot manage what 89% of your people misjudge about themselves.

-the disconnect between the speed of AI advancement and the pace of workforce adaptation represents what may be the largest risk in enterprise AI deployment.
+Stop counting fluency courses as reskilling.
+The Deloitte split is the tell.
+Educate-the-workforce is the easy box, redesign-the-work is the hard one, and the disconnect between the speed of AI advancement and the pace of workforce adaptation is what may be the largest risk in enterprise AI deployment.

 Fund the hard box.